54ac/nettest-patcher/README.md

 ### How does this work?

 - The boolean result of the CD check function is evaluated with a `jnz` instruction.
 By changing the instruction to `jmp` (or `jns` in versions where a far jump is required, to keep the patch within one byte), the game always treats the check as successful.
+This approach differs from e.g. the warez release by CLASS, where the function is instead modified to always return true, altering several bytes in the executable.
 - The timebomb check is simply jumped over.

 ### How do I compile this myself?